 Boulder Professionals is a group of individuals who give their time to help Blue Sky Bridge plan their By the Glass wine, beer, and spirits tasting event.
 If you are interested in joining the Boulder Professionals Committee, please contact Melissa Santorelli at email@example.com.

 Interns are often the first friendly faces children and the adults who accompany them see when they come to Blue Sky Bridge.
 Interns assist with many aspects of cases, with research and office support.
-Applications for Fall semester will open July 1st.
+Applications for Fall semester will only be accepted through Handshake.
+Apply for Job #6422815 here.

 Education Intern (Now accepting applications for Fall)